CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 - ggplot2

 ## Preface
 "...now remove the points, lets talk just about their game - their offensive game. bro.
 Anthony Davis.
-3 point shot, mid range, can put the ball on the floor, he can do turnarounds, he has one of the best footworks inside the NB-"
+3 point shot, mid range, can put the ball on the floor, he can do turnarounds, he has some of the best footwork inside the NB-"

-"YOU HAVE NO IDEA HOW GOOD TIM DUNCAN WAS OH MY GOD I CANT BELIEVE I AM HEARING THIS"
+"YOU HAVE NO IDEA HOW GOOD TIM DUNCAN WAS OH MY GOD I CAN'T BELIEVE I AM HEARING THIS"

 ## Python Script for NBA Stats Data Aquisition
 To begin the analysis, I wrote a script called `StatGrab.py` to fetch and compile career statistics for all NBA players using the NBA API.
 This script retrieves player data, processes it, and saves the results to a CSV file.
 It also includes functionality to save progress periodically to avoid data loss in case of interruptions.